In young adulthood, I spent time in politics and journalism – pretty natural for a guy who grew up in Washington, D.C.

 worked as a psychotherapist since the 1980s (a Jungian analyst since 2007).

-I’ve also been influenced by other ideas and movements: especially contemporary (Freudian) psychoanalysis, self psychology, intersubjectivity, the relational school, and family systems thought (especially Bowen and Schwartz).
-If these words are unfamiliar to you, don’t worry.
-I see a lot of therapists and this is language for them.
+Other influences include contemporary psychoanalysis, self psychology, intersubjectivity, the relational school, and family systems thought (especially Bowen).
+If these are unfamiliar to you, don’t worry.
+I see a lot of therapists and this is language mostly for them.
 For non-specialists, it boils down to: I attend carefully to a) the relationship between us and b) the language of the unconscious and its processes.
 I’ll encourage you to do the same.

 If our work is that of spiritual companionship – what is also called “spiritual direction” – all of the above applies, but we will:

 emphasize your relationship with the Divine more than our relationship

 probably meet less often (although this is negotiable)